blinkletter/UsingGAMESS/docs/_sources/6_Pi_Orbitals.md

 ## Analysis of Molecular Orbitals

 The molecular orbital diagram can be created using data from the GAMESS result file as interpreted by MacMolPlt.
-We can provide images of the local bonding $\sigma$-orbitals and the $\pi$-orbitals to create a basic interpretation of the bonding and reactivity of the allyl cation.
+We can provide images of the local bonding &sigma;-orbitals and the &pi;-orbitals to create a basic interpretation of the bonding and reactivity of the allyl cation.
 We can also use the calculated bonding MOs and their relative energies (the eigenvalues for each MO).

-Use `Subwindow` $\rightarrow$ `Surfaces` $\rightarrow$ `3D Molecular Orbitals` and explore the options to create images as seen in figure 4.
+Use `Subwindow` &rarr; `Surfaces` &rarr; `3D Molecular Orbitals` and explore the options to create images as seen in figure 4.
 The energies for each molecular eigenvector (molecular orbital) is listed in the window.
 You can also find them in the result file.
 Search the .log file for “`MOLECULAR ORBITALS`” and you will see each MO as a column of values (the eigenvector) with an energy value at the top (the eigenvalue).
 The first three will be the 1s core orbitals of carbon.
-There will be 17 MOs that are created by the valence AOs. ($s$, $p_x$, $p_y$, $p_z$ for each carbon and s for each hydrogen).
+There will be 17 MOs that are created by the valence AOs. (*s*, *p<sub>x</sub>*, *p<sub>y</sub>*, *p<sub>z</sub>* for each carbon and s for each hydrogen).
 The first eight valence MOs will be filled (that means the first 11 are filled counting the core orbitals).
 Eigenvectors 4 through 20 represent the bonding and antibonding MOs.
 Rather than use just 17 valence shell AOs, GAMESS used 104 AOs!
 It’s just being thorough and these higher level empty MOs do have slight effects on the energy and structure and are there to provide greater accuracy.

 Can you make a diagram like the one in {numref}`fig6D`?
 I exported images from MacMolPlt and made the diagram using the graphics program [Affinity Designer](https://affinity.serif.com), but you could use the free [Inkscape](https://inkscape.org) program as well.